luisfelipemh/peek-data-challenge/README.md

 ### Key Definitions
 * **Active Customer:** A user with at least 1 completed order in a month (`status = 'Complete'` and `returned_at IS NULL`).
 * **New vs. Returning:** A "New" customer made their first-ever purchase in that month.
 A "Returning" customer made their first purchase in a previous month.
+* **Monthly Retention (Task B):** Looks at the monthly revenue mix.
+It measures how many users from any previous month came back to buy again in the current month.
-* **Retention & Churn:** M0 is the month a user buys for the first time (always 100%).
+* **Cohort Retention (Part 2):** Tracks a specific group of users over time.
+M0 is the month a user buys for the first time (always 100%).
 M1 to M12 show the % of those exact same users who buy again in the following months.
-Because our M1 retention is less than 4%, it clearly shows our >96% churn.
+Because our M1 retention is less than 4%, it clearly shows our >96% churn right after the first purchase.
 * **Cohort:** Users grouped by the month of their first purchase.

 ### Task C: 90-Day Churn Limitation